skipallmighty/Blogtaculous/README.md

 10. Create your `post` table. `create table posts ( id INT AUTO_INCREMENT PRIMARY KEY,  title varchar(50), author varchar(50), content varchar(500) );`
 11. If you have set your network to be bridged and you have your ip address from step 1 you can go to you host machine (your mac) and type in the ipaddress.
 For me it was `192.168.1.6`..
 So you can get the list of posts `192.168.1.6/posts`.
 Add `.json` for JSON and add `.xml` for XML.
 12. If you have any permissions issues make sure that your `app/tmp` directory has good permission... do `sudo chmod -R 777 app/tmp`.
+13. If you want to you can change your `/private/etc/hosts` file to point to mysite.com or something like that.
+See video.
+14. Go have fun.